Haydeni0/pi-humidity/raspberrypi_installation.md

             log_bin = /var/log/mysql/mysql-bin.log # Enable binary logging for replication
             bind_address = 0.0.0.0 # Allow the server to check for external connections (using the default port 3306)
     1. Set up [replication](https://www.digitalocean.com/community/tutorials/how-to-set-up-replication-in-mysql) to a different pc
-    2. Set up monthly mysqldump database backups to google drive using rclone (contained in dbBackup.sh, and put on a monthly cronjob)
+    2. Set up monthly mysqldump database backups to google drive using rclone (contained in ```dbBackup.sh```, and put on a monthly cronjob)

 8. Use a cronjob at reboot to start the data logging python script